Transfer Options & Requirements

 they stay on track for degree completion.
 Students may find the Michigan Transfer Network to be a useful source of information.
 In addition, transferring students are strongly

-encouraged to explore transfer opportunities that exist with post-secondary articulation agreements between OCC and many four-year colleges and universities.
+encouraged to explore transfer opportunities that exist with transfer credit agreements between OCC and many four-year colleges and universities.

 Traditional four-year colleges and universities recognize the value of an OCC education